Another Roadside Attraction: Plot

-The novel is framed as a series of short entries rather than chapters from an unnamed writer who is being held captive by several agencies along with the main subject of his report, Amanda Ziller.
+The novel is framed as a series of short entries rather than chapters.
+The writer, who remains anonymous at first, is being held captive by several agencies along with Amanda Ziller, the main subject of his report.
 Amanda was a member of a traveling circus that one day recruited the eccentric drummer John Paul Ziller, a once famous musician known for his exotic dress and odd mannerisms.
-Falling immediately in love, the two soon married and resigned from the troupe to live in an abandoned restaurant in Skagit County, Washington, bringing with them Mon Cul, John Paul's pet baboon.
-The couple decide to revive the restaurant as a hot dog stand cum roadside zoo.
-Although they are both averse to keeping animals captive, they compromise by deciding to keep a group of garter snakes native to Skagit County under the grounds of preservation, as well as a flea circus under the grounds that bugs are not technically animals.
+Falling immediately in love, the two soon married and resigned from the troupe to live in an abandoned restaurant in Skagit County, Washington.
+John brings Mon Cul, his pet baboon, to stay with them.
+Amanda brings her toddler son, Thor.
+The couple decide to revive the restaurant as a hot dog stand and roadside zoo.
+Although they are both averse to keeping animals captive, they compromise by keeping a group of garter snakes native to San Francisco under the grounds of preservation, as well as a flea circus under the grounds that bugs are not technically animals.
 Also part of the zoo is a tsetse fly encased in amber.
-During this time Amanda gives birth to a boy, naming him Thor.

-As the hot dog stand gains traction, a man who goes by the name of Marx Marvelous gets himself arrested for sneaking into a zoo and setting the baboons free, which he reveals to have done because he knew it would attract the Zillers' attention.
+As the hot dog stand gains traction, a man who goes by the name of Marx Marvelous gets himself arrested for sneaking into a zoo and attempting to set a baboon free, which he reveals to have done because he knew it would attract the Zillers' attention.
 The couple bail him out of jail and hire him to help manage the restaurant.
 A man of science, Marvelous reveals to Amanda that he believes Christianity is on the verge of collapse and will soon transition to a new religion, with the Zillers playing some sort of key role.

-During this time, the trio intermittently receive letters from John Paul's friend Plucky Purcell, who explains that he has infiltrated a secret organization of Catholic assassins known as the Order of the Felicitate, which he accomplished by assuming the identity of a deceased monk he had stumbled upon.
-After spending over a year at the monastery, he travels with the organization to the Vatican City, where an unexpected earthquake damages the catacombs in which he slept and inadvertently reveals the corpse of Jesus Christ, which had until then been stored underground in a sealed vault.
+During this time, the trio intermittently receive letters from John Paul's friend Plucky Purcell, who explains that he has accidentally infiltrated a secret organization of Catholic assassins known as the Order of the Felicitate, which he accomplished by assuming the identity of a deceased monk he had stumbled upon.
+After spending several months at the monastery, he travels with the organization to the Vatican City, where an unexpected earthquake damages the catacombs in which he slept and inadvertently reveals the corpse of Jesus Christ, which had until then been stored underground in a sealed vault.
 Purcell takes advantage of the sudden chaos to sneak out of the city with the Corpse.
 He manages to ship it back to the Zillers' restaurant, arriving there himself shortly after.